GohEeEn/REST-Assured-Travel-Agent/README.md

 2. After successful instantiation of minikube, run "minikube dashboard" to open the Kubernetes dashboard in the default browser.

-3. In the project directory, run "kubectl apply -f ." to spin up pods/services in minikube.
+3. In the k8s folder, run "kubectl apply -f ." to spin up pods/services in minikube.
 Initial pull from Docker Hub will be over 300MB, so make take time depending on internet connection.

 4. Obtain minikube IP address by running "minikube ip".
 This value will need to be applied to the client/src/main/java/Client.java in linel 37/38, as IP address is machine dependent.